FrancoisLeleu/Micro_Chatbot_Challenge/README.md

 For the verifications :
 =======================

-The HTML and CSS pass the W3C Validation tool with a score of :
+The HTML and CSS pass the W3C Validation tool has 3 hints.

 The lighthouse test scores is : __100__ on Performance, __93__ on Best Practices, __85__ on Accessibility, __92__ and SEO for a total of __100__.